Appendix C — Python tutorial

 Dictionaries#

 One of the most useful data structure when programming is the associative array, which is called a dictionary (dict) in Python.
+Associative arrays are sometimes called a hash-tables or lookup tables.
 A dictionary is a container of key-value pairs.
-We use the keys to access the different values in the container.
-For example, the code below defines the dictionary profile that contains three keys-value pairs.
+The syntax for creating a dictionary is based on "key": value pairs, separated by commas, wrapped in curly braces { and }.
+For example, the code below defines the dictionary profile that contains three key-value pairs.

 profile = {"name":"Julie", "age":31, "score":98}